Super Moist Banana Bread With Oil

 One of the best parts about this banana bread is how simple it is to make.
 All you need is one bowl to whip everything up.
 With less than 10 ingredients, mix the wet and dry, pour into a loaf pan, and let it bake until golden brown.

-To go the extra mile, you can also top this bread with a cream cheese frosting or cream cheese glaze!
+To go the extra mile, you can also top this bread with a classic cream cheese frosting, a thinner cream cheese glaze, or even a cream cheese frosting without powdered sugar.

 Baking with banana’s is one of my specialties.
 From the 5 star rated banana chocolate chip muffins, to my banana cake (also made with oil), and even these banana cupcakes, there is something so comforting about the smell of a banana recipe baking in the oven.